HansaDR/windows-on-digitalocean/README.md

 ## Prerequisites

   * Access to a DigitalOcean account and the ability to create droplets.
-If you don't have an account, you can sign up using my referral link to get a credit:
+If you don't have an account, you can sign up using my referral link to get $200 credit:
     (https://www.digitalocean.com/?refcode=9ab72d603ab4&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)

 -----